 Show don’t tell – concrete examples

-Make sure you show don’t tell viewers the content.
-Review your script and see what visuals you can have that directly aid what you are talking about.
+Make sure you show don’t tell viewers about the content.
+A strategy to enhance your ‘show’ is to review your script and see what visuals can aid and enhance the script.

 Problem and Solution

-Then you need to show them how you are the perfect solution to that problem.
+Once the problem is clear, you need to show the audience how your project provides the perfect solution.
 If you are raising funds around solving a problem of individuals, you need to directly agitate that pain point and then provide the solution.

 Explain the idea

 After you have started the video, you need to explain your idea.
-This is a careful balance between being too high level and too detailed.
-This is another time it is good to look at some of the other Kickstarter videos and see how much detail they go into.
+This is a careful balance between being too high-level and too detailed.
+This is another time when reviewing other Kickstarter videos will be useful to see how much detail they go into.
 Remember you only have a few minutes to convey your idea.

 It is important to build credibility for your campaign.
-People are going to be donating money; they want to know that you know what you were doing.
-It is always good to have experience which you can talk about.
-If your Founders have experience in doing similar projects, make sure to tell viewers that.
+People are going to be donating their hard-earned money; they want to know that you know what you were doing.
+It is always beneficial to have and to demonstrate your related experience.
+If your Founders have experience in doing similar projects, be sure to let the viewers know that.